 In any operation, material contact with abrasive grain creates airborne dust.
-Clearing this fine dust from the body shop is important in maintaining a professional appearance to your business and is crucial to the health of the technicians.
+Clearing this fine dust from the car body shop is important in maintaining a professional appearance to your business and is crucial to the health of the technicians.

-What do we mean by “dust”?
+What do we mean by “dust” in the body shop?

 When a painted surface or plastic body filler is sanded, a cocktail of tiny fragments are released into the air; this noxious cloud of particulates may comprise of heavy metals such as lead, aluminium and chromium.

 Without proper extraction and/or ventilation, these elements are small enough to linger in the air, long after the body shop technician has finished the work and removed their face mask and eye protection.